Pest Control Failures

-Pest & Scorpion Control can FAIL for several reasons like: Improper mixing, inappropriate products for target pests, incomplete applications, sanitation, structural damage & resistance.
+Why didn’t your pest control work?
+Pest Control doesn’t work for several reasons including: Improper mixing, inappropriate products for target pests, incomplete applications, sanitation, structural damage & resistance.

 Wrong Product Application

 Regular (or general) pest control does not kill all pests!
 Scorpions, Roaches and other pests require specific product applications to be effective!
 Using the wrong products results in FAILURE every time!

 Scorpions require specialized products designed specifically for scorpions.
 Roach infestations also require specific products and applications different from scorpions, ants and other pests.
 Using the correct products applied in the right way for targeted pests is the only way to EFFECTIVE pest & Scorpion control!